 Simple Flat Rate Subscription

 Subscription-based pricing models are very often the best choice for companies.
 A monthly membership is paid in exchange for the direct cost of interchange.
 Essentially, no matter how much you process, you only ever have to worry about the direct cost of the cards you’ve processed and a flat membership fee.

 There are a handful of other companies that use subscription-based pricing, but Stax is the only provider that can guarantee unlimited credit card processing with absolutely no hidden fees.

 Talk with one of our solutions specialists today and we’ll discuss your current pricing model and how we can help your company save money.

 Payment Processing Technology

 Every business is unique, especially when it comes to accepting payments.
 The technology that you use to run your business is vital to your success, so it pays to really understand your needs and get the best payment technology solution possible.

-Invoices are an essential part of billing for a large number of businesses.
-Many business owners still rely on very manual processes in order to create invoices, like templates in Excel.
+Invoices are an essential part of billing for a majority of businesses.
+Many businesses still rely on very manual processes such as Excel templates, in order to create invoices.
 While this might seem like a cost-effective solution, the time wasted in creating your invoices and lack of connectivity between your data can be highly detrimental.

 EMV Smart Terminal